socialize/socialize-sdk-android/sources/troubleshooting.txt

 .. image:: images/action_bar_large.png

-If your action bar appears too large for the display the most likelt culprit is a rogue **anyDensity** setting in your **AndroidManifest.xml**
+If your action bar appears too large for the display the most likely culprit is a rogue **anyDensity** setting in your **AndroidManifest.xml**

 If you have the following setting in your manifest: